edbennett/high-performance-python/_episodes/01-getting-started.md

 `~/.conda/envs/scw_test/bin/python`, indicating that this is now where Python will run from if you run `python`.

-So far we have created a relatively bare environemnt, but we know that later today we will be using Numpy.
+So far we have created a relatively bare environment, but we know that later today we will be using Numpy.
 So let's now install Numpy into this environment: